RashSR/Exasol-Preprocessor-Temporal/README.md

 Download the *Preprocessor.sql* file and execute all the commands it contains in the right order in your exasol instance on a schema called *TEST*.
 To activate the preprocessor use the following command:<br>
 *ALTER SESSION SET sql_preprocessor_script = <preprocessor_script_name>;*

 After activation, each newly created table has historical storage.
-This is accomplished using a history table and a SQL view with only current data.
-Both tables can be queried like expected.
+This is accomplished using a history table and an SQL view with only current data.
+Each table has a corresponding history table with the prefix *HIST_* following the <table_name> and both tables can be queried like expected.
 Tables can be created with commands such as:<br>
 *CREATE TABLE <table_name> (<column_name> \<DATATYPE\>, ...);*<br>
 *CREATE TABLE <new_tbl> LIKE <orig_tbl>;*